opooladz/Preconditioned-Stochastic-Gradient-Descent/README.md

   * PSGD gets test acc 78% avg over 5 nets with ~45% train acc over noisy labels.
   * SGD gets test acc 23% avg over 5 nets with ~44% train acc over noisy labels.
     * 4/5 get 10% test acc at 200 epochs with 99.99% confidence in predictions
-      * Gifted Kid Syndrome -- most kids are not that smart but can learn with a good teacher.
+      * Pure Memorization -- Simply overfit the train set but with no generalization to the test set 10% accuracy on test.
       * With a bad teacher seems the best they can do is memorize; since they get 10% acc on test set with super high confidence
     * 1/5 gets 77% test acc at 200 epochs with 99.99% confidence in predictions
-      * Lucky Gifted Kid -- actually super smart and can learn/generalize even given a teacher thats wrong 54% of the time
+      * Lucky Initilization -- actually super smart and can learn/generalize even given a teacher thats wrong 54% of the time
     * both have ~44% acc on noisy labeled train set

 #### Blurred: Clear indication of PSGD retaining neuro-plasticity vs SGD.